-A classic by any measure, Civilization V allows you to guide your nation from inception to world domination in any way you see fit.
+What are the best Civ 5 civs and leaders?
+A classic 4X game by any measure, Civilization V allows you to guide your nation from inception to world domination in any way you see fit.
 Providing one of the broadest list of victory conditions in any strategy game, Civ 5 can be slightly challenging when trying out new things.

-Civ 5 civilisations are slightly more niche than in the newer Civ VI, creating a clear focus that allows specific nations and specific Civ 5 leaders to achieve their chosen victory condition more easily.
-There are also more strategies not tied to specific win goals as well.
+Civ 5 civilisations are slightly more niche than in the newer Civ 6, creating a clear focus that allows specific nations and specific Civ 5 leaders to achieve their chosen victory condition more easily.
+There are also more strategies not tied to specific win conditions as well.

 THE BEST CIV 5 CIVILIZATIONs